mthambipillai/cert-anomaly-ids/README.md

 |   ├── anomaliesSSH.csv
 ├── _inspections
 ```
-Finally we inspect the detected anomalies :
+Finally we inspect the detected anomalies and get one csv file per anomaly :

 `spark-ids inspect -a anomalies/anomalies.csv -i inspections/inspectionresultsSSH`
 ```